davidmoten/junit-extras/README.md

 Utilities for use with junit 4.

-* `Asserts.assertIsUtilityClass(Class<?>)` checks that a class is final, has a private constructor with no arguments, and that the class has no non-static methods
+* `Asserts.assertIsUtilityClass(Class<?>)` checks that a class is final, has a private constructor with no arguments, and that the class has only static methods